-(i) against the payment of such once-off fee as the Minister shall determine by notice in the Gazette; and 35
+(i) against the payment of such fees, to be payable over a period, as the Minister shall determine by notice in the Gazette; and

-(ii) subject to such conditions as the Authority may specify in that licence.
+(ii) subject to such conditions as the Authority may specify in that licence. (d) For purposes of paragraph (a)(i) the Minister may specify by potice

-(d) For purposes of paragraph (c)(i), the Minister may specify by notice in the Gazette a single or multiple payment schedule pursuant to which the second national operator and Telkom, respectively, shall make payment, and the terms and conditions of such payment.
+(d) For purposes of paragraph (c)(i), the Minister may specify by notice in the Gazette a multiple payment schedule pursuant to which the second national operator and Telkom, respectively, shall make payment, and the terms and conditions of such payment.